Where can I book tickets to travel on the SVR?

 Isn’t the Trust also the ‘owner of last resort’?
 What does that mean?

 It’s a way of ensuring that various locomotives, coaches and wagons that have been lovingly restored over many years by SVR volunteers can remain at the Railway, in perpetuity.
 As the members of the many preservation groups inevitably age and their numbers dwindle, items of rolling stock can be donated to the Charitable Trust, in order to be absolutely certain they will remain at the Railway for the long-term.
-The Trust owns the locomotive 7819 Hinton Manor, which will return to the SVR in June 2018 to await its restoration, along with around 20 carriages and a number of wagons.
+The Trust owns the locomotive 7819 Hinton Manor, which is due to return to the SVR in August 2018 to await its restoration, along with around 20 carriages and a number of wagons.

 I’ve got a question that’s not been answered here –what should I do?